qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

 #. :need:`Contributor <rl__contributor>`

    * Support the FMEA and DFA
-   * Support the monitoring and verifying of the safety analyses and DFA
+   * Support the monitoring and verifying of the FMEA and DFA

 #. :need:`Committer <rl__committer>`

    * Support the FMEA and DFA
-   * Support the monitoring and verifying of the safety analyses and DFA
+   * Support the monitoring and verifying of the FMEA and DFA

 #. :need:`Security Manager <rl__security_manager>`